Immigration & Student Visa Applications

 How to apply for your student visa

 International students may need a visa to study in the UK for a course lasting more than 6 months before they enrol with us.
 You’ll find answers here to questions you might have about Student visas.
 We will guide you through the process of obtaining a Confirmation of Acceptance for Studies (CAS), which will then allow you to apply for a visa to study in the UK.
-You must have met all your conditions of entry and have an unconditional offer before you can request a CAS number and begin the visa application process.
+You must have met all your conditions of entry, hold an unconditional offer, and have paid the deposit (if applicable) before you can request a CAS number and begin the visa application process.

 First of all, you can check if you need a Student visa on the UK Visas and Immigration (UKVI) website.
 If you do need a visa before you start your studies with us, please read the following information carefully.
 If there is anything you do not understand please contact the Admissions team at admissions@trinitylaban.ac.uk.